Recoskie/AI-Matrix/docs/Examples.md

     <tr><td>Advanced: <a href="#Advanced">Link</a></td></tr>
   </table>

+  <a id="intro" class="cmd"></a><h1>Introduction</h1>

+  No matter how complex of a calculation or steps you write to output a result, the results can all be reduced back to what it takes to reproduce the measurements or results without knowing the steps.

+  <br /><br />

+  Reality follows the law of <a href="https://www.opencollege.info/law-of-cause-and-effect/" target="_blank">cause and effect</a>.

+  <br /><br />

+  Everything spans from each other sequentially in a thing known as <a href="https://youtu.be/16W7c0mb-rE" target="_blank">emergence</a>.

+  <br /><br />

+  Anything we measure can be reduced back into math calculations or functions.
+Our brain typically does this sort of thing without us even realizing it.

+  <br /><br />

-  <h3>Note that all examples on this page can be modified, so you can change the examples to see the effects.</h3>
+  Note that all examples on this page can be modified, so you can change the examples to see the effects.
-  <h3>Machines that observer, and analyze data.
-Write functions for data.
-Thus act on self programming, and data.
-Are the future.</h3>

   <a id="sets" class="cmd"></a><h1>Creating A set.</h1>